-Argued January 20, 2010 - Decided June 3, 2010 On appeal from the Superior Court, Appellate Division.
+Argued January 20, 2010.
+Decided June 3, 2010.
+As Corrected June 8, 2010.

-Joseph P. La Sala argued the cause for appellants (McElroy, Deutsch, Mulvaney & Carpenter.
-LLP, attorneys; Mr. La Sala, William F. O'Connor, Jr., and James J. DiGiulio, on the brief).
-Donald P. Fedderly argued the cause for respondents.
+845 Joseph P. La Sala argued the cause for appellants (McElroy, Deutsch, Mulvaney & Carpenter, LLP, attorneys; Mr. La Sala, William F. O'Connor, Jr., and James J. DiGiulio, Morristown, on the brief).

+Donald P. Fedderly, Flanders, argued the cause for respondents.

-Diana C. Manning argued the cause for amicus curiae Trial Attorneys of New Jersey (John C. Simons, President, attorney; (Ms. Manning and Mr. Simons, on the brief).
-Robert B. Hille argued the cause for amicus curiae New Jersey State Bar Association (Allen A. Etish, President, Graham Curtin, Kalison, McBride, Jackson & Murphy, and Podvey, Meanor, Catenacci, Hildner, Cocoziello & Chattman, attorneys; Mr. Hille, Mr. Etish, and Christopher J. Carey, of counsel; Mr. Hille, Mr. Carey, Theodore H. Hilke, Evelyn R. Storch, and Paul L. Croce, on the brief).
+Diana C. Manning, Florham Park, argued the cause for amicus curiae Trial Attorneys of New Jersey (John C. Simons, President, attorney; (Ms. Manning and Mr. Simons, on the brief).

+Robert B. Hille argued the cause for amicus curiae New Jersey State Bar Association (Allen A. Etish, President, Graham Curtin, Kalison, McBride, Jackson & Murphy, and Podvey, Meanor, Catenacci, Hildner, Cocoziello & Chattman, attorneys; Mr. Hille, Mr. Etish, and Christopher J. Carey, of counsel; Mr. Hille, Mr. Carey, Theodore H. Hilke, Morristown, Evelyn R. Storch, Newark, and Paul L. Croce, on the brief).

-JUSTICE RIVERA-SOTO delivered the opinion of the Court.
+Justice RIVERA-SOTO delivered the opinion of the Court.

 In this appeal, we revisit the effect, if any, the settlement of an underlying lawsuit has on a subsequent legal malpractice action arising out of that settled lawsuit.
-Puder v.
+In Puder v.
 Buechel, 183 N.J.
-428 (2005), we determined that a client's unconditional declaration of satisfaction with the fairness and terms of a settlement of a lawsuit precludes a later legal malpractice action based on that settlement.
+428, 874 A.2d 534 (2005), we determined that a client's unconditional declaration of satisfaction with the fairness and terms of a settlement of a lawsuit precludes a later legal malpractice action based on that settlement.
 Unlike Puder and its predecessor Ziegelheim v.
 Apollo, 128 N.J.
-250 (1992), the client in this case did not seek to vacate or otherwise repudiate the settlement entered into in the earlier Instead, the client alleged that he entered into the lawsuit. now complained-of settlement based on negligent advice from his lawyers.
+250, 607 A.2d 1298 (1992), the client in this case did not seek to vacate or otherwise repudiate the settlement entered into in the earlier lawsuit.
+Instead, the client alleged that he entered into the now complained-of settlement based on negligent advice from his lawyers.
 In those circumstances, we conclude that a legal malpractice plaintiff need not first seek to vacate a settlement, but may proceed directly against those lawyers the plaintiff asserts provided the negligent advice that culminated in the settlement.
-I.

-Because this appeal arises from the trial court's grant of reconsideration of a summary judgment determination -- where the trial court first granted defendants' motion for summary judgment and, on a motion for reconsideration, vacated that judgment -- we must consider the facts in the light most favorable to the non-moving party.
+Because this appeal arises from the trial court's grant of reconsideration of a summary judgment determination-where the trial court first granted defendants' motion for summary judgment and, on a motion for reconsideration, vacated that judgment-we must consider the facts in the light most favorable to the non-moving party.
 Roa v.
-LAFE, 200 N.J.
-555, 562 (2010); Lee v.
-First Union Natl Bank, 199 N.J.
-251, 254 (2009); Leang v.
+Roa, 200 N.J.
+555, 562, 985 A.2d 1225 (2010); Lee v.
+First Union Natl.
+Bank, 199 N.J.
+251, 254, 971 A.2d 1054 (2009); Leang v.
 Jersey City Bd. of Educ., 198 N.J.
-557, 567-68 (2009).
+557, 567-68, 969 A.2d 1097 (2009).

 We need not recite at length the rather tortured factual history of this appeal, as its procedural history is more germane to the issues on appeal.
-Suffice it to note that plaintiff Joseph Guido1 was the majority shareholder and chairman of the board of directors of Allstates Worldcargo, Inc. (Allstates).
+Suffice it to note that plaintiff Joseph Guido [1] was the majority 846 shareholder and chairman of the board of directors of Allstates Worldcargo, Inc. (Allstates).
 In October 2004, plaintiff sued Allstates and several of its officers and directors, alleging certain corporate governance concerns.
-On October 27, 2004, the day before the return date on plaintiff's order to show cause, James J. Ferrelli, Esq., a lawyer with and a partner in defendant \ Although Theresa Guido, Joseph Guido's wife, is also a named plaintiff in the legal malpractice action from which this appeal was taken, a review of the malpractice complaint does not disclose that she had an active role in the determinations and prosecution of the underlying actions, although she is alleged to have been affected economically by them.
-For ease of understanding, all references to "plaintiff" refer solely to plaintiff Joseph Guido, and all references to "plaintiffs" include plaintiff Theresa Guido.
-Duane Morris, LLP (the Law Firm), wrote to plaintiff and explained as follows:
+On October 27, 2004, the day before the return date on plaintiff's order to show cause, James J. Ferrelli, Esq., a lawyer with and a partner in defendant Duane Morris, LLP (the Law Firm), [2] wrote to plaintiff and explained as follows: